 The plan was initially established on January 1, 1964.
 The plan was amended and the restated provisions of the plan became effective on January 1, 2019.
-An employee is eligible to participate in the elective deferral portion of the plan on the date of hire.
-There is no minimum age an employee must attain to become a participant in the plan for purposes of making voluntary deferrals.
+An employee is eligible to participate in the elective deferral portion of the plan on the date of hire and must be the page of 21.
 An employee may begin participation in the employer contribution portion of the plan upon completion of a 12-month period during which the employee completes at least 1,000 hours of service and has also attained age 21.
 The Institute makes a matching contribution equal to 100% of eligible employee elective deferrals that do not exceed 5% of the employee's compensation.
 The Institute also makes a non-elective contribution in an amount equal to a percentage of the employee's compensation based on years of services.
-The Institute made a contribution of \$5.659 million for the year ended December 31, 2022.
+The Institute made a contribution of \$6.421 million for the year ended December 31, 2023.